Gabriel-A-Ferretto/Gabriel-A-Ferretto/README.md

         "Target reconnaissance and enumeration"

     ]
-    goal       = "still figuring it out — but always toward offensive sec" motto      = "be the most curious in the room."
+    goal       = "still figuring it out — but always toward blue team" motto      = "be the most curious in the room."
 ```